MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_filehandler.md

 Fires an Audit event

 ### GetOutputFileName function
-Calculates the output file name and extension based on the original file name and the accumulated changes.s.
+Calculates the output file name and extension based on the original file name and the accumulated changes.